a camera, a passport, a ukulele

 I’ll tell you again — we found our room to be clean, quiet, and the bed was super comfortable.
 Yes, I would stay there again and I’d recommend it to you if you were looking for an affordable Seattle hotel.
 But hey, leave a comment and maybe you’ll get to see for yourself.

-1. 20 Responses to “Giveaway: One Night at the Holiday Inn”
+20 thoughts on “Giveaway: One Night at the Holiday Inn”

 I’d love the opportunity to try a “staycation” (oh dear, is that word oh so 2009? what do I use in 2010?) where I live in Chicago.
 According to the Holiday Inn site, there are a number of locations in the area, though I’d prefer a stay at one of the locations in the city: Chicago – Mart Plaza (have always wondered what it’s like to have the historic and absolutely ginormous Merchandise Mart as your view) or Chicago – Downtown (within walking distance of Grant Park, the lakefront, and the museum campus).